emb-riscv/specs-markdown/device-control-block.md

 ## Hart status and control

-These registers allow one hart to pend interrupts to any other hart, and possibly to handle the priority thresholds, to handle synchronization issues ike priority inversion.
+These registers allow one hart to pend interrupts to any other hart, and possibly to handle the priority thresholds, to handle synchronization issues like priority inversion.

+> <sup>Use case must be further investigated.</sup>

 | Offset | Name | Width | Type | Description |
 |:-------|:-----|:------|:-----|-------------|